 • Reduced milk production

-In certain cases you may even see sever reactions from the following list.
+In certain cases, you may even see severe reactions from the following list.

 • HOD hypertrophy osteodystrophy